Rio Arriba County Sheriff James Lujan sentenced to 3 years, taken into custody

 "My dad is my hero," Lujan's son Brandon Lujan said.
 "The first 18 years of my life, I was attached to his hip.
 If anyone knows him, it's me. ...
 Your honor, they try to make him look like an animal and monster, and he's not.
 He's the most honest kindhearted man I've ever met, and he doesn't deserve this."

-Rio Arriba Health and Human Services Director Lauren Reichelt said she spoke as a private resident when she addressed the court on James Lujan's behalf, but acknowledged her opinions of his character were formed during the 28 years they worked together to combat drug abuse in the county.
+Rio Arriba Health and Human Services Director Lauren Reichelt said she spoke as a private resident when she addressed the court on James Lujan's behalf, but acknowledged her opinions of his character were formed during the years they worked together to combat drug abuse in the community.

 "Back then," Reichelt said, "none of the police were using Narcan [an anti-opioid overdose drug], and they all looked at it as a way of enabling people to use drugs."